 If we’re going to attempt to reform the electoral college, it would be better to focus on making electors determined on a proportional basis.
 The method of determining electors isn’t prescribed in the Constitution, and several states already use a different method.
 While a constitutional amendment might be required to force states to determine their electors proportionally, any individual state could determine to use a proportional method immediately, and have the electors better reflect the will of the people of their state.
-This would make it so that campaigning in every state could make sense because you can swing votes and electors even in red or blue states.
+This would make it so that campaigning in every state would make sense because a candidate could swing votes even in a solidly red or blue state.

 Problems to be Solved

 - The electoral college is skewing presidential races while also increasing polarization and reducing presidential campaigns to a handful of swing states.